- 1

 2. Assess Supply Chain Risk of Your Technology

-- Are there auto-executing lifecycle scripts?
+- Are there lifecycle scripts that run automatically?

 3. For ERP/Mission-Critical Systems — Choose "Boring" but Stable Technology

-4. Evaluate Your Vendor's Security Standards
+4. Verify Vendor Security Standards

-- Do they have a Disaster Recovery plan?
+- Is there a Disaster Recovery plan?

-- What security standards do they follow?
+- What security standards are followed?

-Meanwhile, Saeree ERP, built on Java + PostgreSQL, was completely unaffected — because it was built on technology that has been battle-tested for over 29 years, with a rigorously verified ecosystem designed for mission-critical enterprise systems.
+Meanwhile, Saeree ERP, built with Java + PostgreSQL, was unaffected by any of these incidents — because it uses technology proven for over 29 years, with a rigorously audited ecosystem suited for mission-critical enterprise systems.

 References